Rapid Mass segregation in small stellar clusters: Results

 \section{Results}

+In the following we present and discuss mainly the results for $N=1,024$, chosen as reference case.
+This is motivated by that similar results, in terms of mass segregation, are obtained in the whole range of $N$ here studied, $128\leq N \leq 1,024$, as shown above.

-Because no significant differences were found when changing the number of stars in the range studied ($128\leq N\leq 1,024$), in the following we will discuss the results only for $N=1,024$ that we choose as reference case.
-One good indicator to quantify the level of mass segregation is the ratio of the lagrangian radii of heavy particles to those of light particles, so that values significantly greater than 1 indicate the presence of mass segregation.
+One good indicator to quantify the level of mass segregation is the ratio of the lagrangian radii of heavy particles to those of light particles, so that values significantly smaller than 1 indicate the presence of mass segregation.
 Of course, the use of lagrangian radii ratios as mass segregation indicators is reliable when the system has a spherical symmetry.
 Nevertheless, before the first bounce of the system, we observe a fragmentation of the system into various clumps which are not spherical.
-In such case, a more reliable evaluation of the presence of mass segregation comes from the so called {\em minimum spanning tree} method (MST)\footnote{The minimum spanning tree is the shortest path length which connects a certain number of points without forming closed loops.}, developed by \cite{allison2009}.
+In such case, a more reliable evaluation of the presence of mass segregation comes from the so called {\em minimum spanning tree} method (MST)\footnote{The minimum spanning tree is the shortest path length which connects a certain number of points without forming closed loops.}, developed by \citet{allison2009}.
 Given a sub-set $K_m$ of $m$ points belonging to a system composed of $m'>m$ bodies, the degree of mass segregation established for that sample, $\Lambda_{K_m}$, is defined as

 where $l_{K_m}$ is the MST for the sample $K_m$, $\left<l_{norm}\right>$ is the average MST for $m$ randomly selected stars in the whole system and $\sigma_{norm}$ is its associated standard deviation.
 In each run, we calculate $\left<l_{norm}\right>$ using 200 different sub-sets of points.
 From the definition given in Eq. \ref{eq:MST} it follows that the generic sample $K$ is mass segregated if $\Lambda_{K_m}$ is significantly greater than 1.